 Dr. Stephanie Creary is an assistant professor of management at the Wharton School of the University of Pennsylvania.
 She conducts research on the topics of identity, diversity and inclusion, and relationships across differences.
 She also advises and speaks to corporate audiences on the following topics:

 Building stronger relationships in the workplace among people from different backgrounds (allyship, sponsorship)

 Improving leader engagement in diversity, equity, and inclusion work

 Dr. Creary also currently hosts the Knowledge at Wharton Leading Diversity at Work Series where she engages in conversation with a variety of experts in diversity, equity and inclusion.
 She has been awarded the Wharton Teaching Excellence Award four times for her work in developing and teaching the undergraduate and MBA "Leading Diversity in Organizations" courses, which are largely based on her DEI research activities over the past 15 years.
 Further, Dr. Creary has leaned on the insights she has gained from her research and teaching to advise leaders, C-suite teams, and investors from dozens of organizations on effective strategies for developing more inclusive workplaces.

 Dr. Creary is honored to have been selected as a Visiting Faculty Fellow in the Inaugural Cohort of the Harvard Business School Institute for the Study of Business in Global Society (BiGS) during the 2022-2023 and 2023-2024 academic years.

-Specialties: identity; diversity and inclusion; relationships across difference
+Specialties: allyship and relationships across differences; DEI-supportive practices/behavior

 Wharton website: https://mgmt.wharton.upenn.edu/profile/sjcreary/